Kelly Slater: Surfing

-As of late, Slater has won another Pipe Masters.
+In 2022, Slater won his eighth Pro Pipeline surfing title at the Pipe Masters in Hawaii, 30 years after his first win.
+In 2023, he announced his intention to qualify for the 2024 Olympics in Paris.

 Musical appearances and collaborations

 Slater plays guitar and ukulele, and has performed with Jack Johnson and Angus Stone.
-Kelly Slater joined Rob Machado and Peter King in a band called The Surfers.
+In the mid 1990s Slater joined Rob Machado and Peter King in a band called The Surfers.The trio released an album in 1998 titled Songs from the Pipe, a reference to the famous surf spot Pipeline on Oahu, Hawaii.
+Slater toured Australia with his band, performing in venues such as the Opera House and Parliament House.

 Slater performed a song with Ben Harper during Harper's concert in Santa Barbara on August 1, 2006.
 He also performed Rockin' in the Free World with grunge band Pearl Jam on July 7, 2006, in San Diego.

 In 1999, he appeared alongside Garbage singer Shirley Manson in the promotional video for the band's single "You Look So Fine".
 He played a man washed up on a seashore, then rescued by Manson.

 Mixed media

 Slater played the recurring character Jimmy Slade on seven episodes of the popular TV show Baywatch in the early 1990s.
 He appeared in an episode of the reality show The Girls Next Door, and has starred in many surf films during his career.